-Requirement CS-30.
-Additionally, the following information shall be provided on the CD/DVD containing the CSR.
+Requirement CS-31.
+Additionally, the following information shall be provided on the CD or DVD containing the CSR.
+Any graphical references, tables, figures, etc. must be presented in a minimum of 150 dots per inch (dpi).

-- Initial Trajectory Assumptions: Provide the assumptions used for generation of the trajectories. - Event Basics: Provide the date/time of each trajectory event with a brief event description (e.g., Launch, Gravity Assist, Fly-by, Rendezvous, Mid-Course Burn) and the appropriate data for the event (e.g., flyby altitude, flyby angle, flyby/intercept velocity, delta-v magnitude).
+- Checkout Duration: The minimum duration allocated after launch before the primary propulsion system will be commanded to provide required ΔV . - Initial Mass Assumptions: Provide the initial mass used for generation of the trajectories including propellant loading assumptions. - Event Basics: Provide the date/time of each trajectory event with a brief event description (e.g., Launch, Gravity Assist, Fly-by, Rendezvous, Mid-Course Burn) and the appropriate data for the event (e.g., flyby altitude, flyby angle, flyby/intercept velocity, delta-v magnitude).
 These data should be included for three different scenarios corresponding to the Open, Middle, and Closing time of the proposed launch window. - Event Body Ephemeris: Provide ephemeris data for all event bodies (fly-by planet, asteroid fly-by, comet rendezvous, etc.).
-Include the source of the ephemeris data and the epoch for the actual ephemeris point used for a particular event. - Orbit Ephemeris: Provide the orbit ephemeris for each mission orbit phase (include transfer orbits and operational orbits). - Checkout Duration: The minimum duration allocated after launch before the primary propulsion system will be commanded to provide required $\Delta V$ .
+Include the source of the ephemeris data and the epoch for the actual ephemeris point used for a particular event.